dhaval110/dhaval110/README.md

 ### 🌟 Featured Projects
 - **[Portfolio Website](https://dhaval1.vercel.app):** My personal portfolio built with Next.js and Tailwind CSS.
 - **[Social-Media-Backend](https://github.com/dhaval110/social-media-backend)):** A RESTful API developed using Node.js, Express.js, and Postgres, Supabase Prisma to integrate backend and frontend with ease..
-- **[Blog Platform](https://klimate-ebon.vercel.app/):** A modern weather app built with Next.js, Tailwind CSS, Shadcn UI, TanStack Query, and TypeScript.
+- **[Weather-App](https://klimate-ebon.vercel.app/):** A modern weather app built with Next.js, Tailwind CSS, Shadcn UI, TanStack Query, and TypeScript.
 It fetches real-time weather data and displays it with a clean, responsive UI..

 ---